How to Prevent a Flag From Wrapping Around the Pole

 If you don’t want to purchase a new flagpole system or kit, you can also just purchase a heavier flag.
 The weight of the flag will mainly depend on the materials that it’s made from.
 Here’s a quick overview of common flag materials:

-Polyester is the heaviest flag material and is the least likely to wrap around a pole.
+flag material and is the least likely to wrap around a pole.
 It’s strong, durable, and heavyweight.
 However, due to its heavier weight, it’ll only fly if there are strong winds.

 Cotton is one of the most popular flag materials.
 While it gives flags a classic, elegant look, it’s not for outdoor use, as it doesn’t hold up well against the elements.